Keywords are one of the most critical and important parts of SEO. We have already discussed this in detail here.

 - You can read a detailed review of SEMRUSH here.

 Ahrefs is one of the most popular keyword tool out there.
 What I really like about them is extensive detail including the keyword difficulty.
-Ahrefs uses clickstream data to also show how many clicks you will get from search engine.
+Ahrefs uses clickstream data to also show how many clicks you will get from the search engine.
 This is very useful after knowledge graph integration, as many keywords may have huge traffic but they hardly get any clicks from search engine.
 Reason being, they get answers directly from the Google search result.
 Example of one such query is: “birthdate of any celebrity”

 Another thing which makes Ahrefs Keyword research tool stand out is the great UI & the amount of data they provide.
 You can also create a list of keywords to target directly from Ahrefs dashboard.
 You don’t need to use excel & this is a huge time saving.